christabor/flask_jsondash/README.md

 ## JSON configurations intro

 The configuration JSON provides core functionality and is at the heart of the project.
-There are several comprehensive examples available in the [examples/config](examples/config) directory to give you an idea of how it works.
+There are several comprehensive examples available in the [examples/config](examples/config) directory to give you an idea of how it works, as well as the [core configuration documentation](config.md).
 An simple example:

 ```json
 {